tmtsoftware/csw/docs/src/main/commons/using-alarms.md

 For our tutorial, let's save this file to disk in our resources folder in the `sample-deploy` module (`sample-deploy/src/main/resources/alarms.conf`).

 Now, we will use the CLI tool.
-Find it in the `bin` directory of the csw-apps-0.6.0.zip package available with the [release](https://github.com/tmtsoftware/csw/releases) as `csw-alarm-cli`.
+Find it in the `bin` directory of the CSW application package available with the [release](https://github.com/tmtsoftware/csw/releases) as `csw-alarm-cli`.

 Use the `init` command to initialize the Alarm Store (this assumes csw-services is running, which sets up the Redis store